Easy eggless oatmeal chocolate chip cookies

 - Egg and dairy free

-My favorite is Earth Balance, but use whatever you can find at your local grocery store.
-If you can’t find a vegan butter, use a margarine.
+- Vegan butter - My favorite is Earth Balance, but use whatever you can find at your local grocery store.
+If you can't find a vegan butter, use a margarine or coconut oil.
 Just check the ingredients.
 Most margarines are accidentally vegan.

-The secret to getting chewy cookies is to under bake the cookies and let them finish baking on the pan.
+The secret to get a chewy texture for these cookies is to under bake them and let them finish baking on the cookie sheet.

 Bake your cookies until they start to spread a little and the outsides turn slightly golden brown.
 This should be around 10-12 minutes, depending on your oven.

 Then take them out of the oven, and let them finish baking on the baking tray for another minute, then transfer to a cooling rack for the perfect texture.

 They will look like they're under baked, but they will turn out perfect.

 If you want your cookies to be crispy, make sure to bake them longer.
-Watch them, and then take them out when they start to turn golden brown.
+Watch them, and then take them out when the edges start to turn golden brown.

 Depending on your oven, this should be around 12-15 minutes or longer.

 Let them sit on the baking sheet for an additional 5 minutes, then set them on a cooling rack.